-One by one, dip each ball with chocolate and transfer on the baking sheet.
-If you wish to garnish them with nuts or rose petals or any other embellishments, do it when the chocolate is beginning to set on the top.
+One by one, dip each ball in chocolate, allow the excess to drip away and transfer each chocolate covered ball on the baking sheet.
+If you wish to garnish them with nuts or rose petals or any other embellishments, do it when the chocolate is beginning to set on the top and not before that.

 Chill in the fridge and serve!
 These stay well in the fridge for two to three weeks

 Yield – 18 burfi (1½ inch square size each of 1 cm thickness)

 Please read the ‘notes’ at the end of the post

 Note – The almond meal that I used was not very finely ground.
 I had got my stash from Dubai through a friend.